dataroland/Weather_Forecast_Accuracy_Comparision/README.md

-# Weather Forecast Comparison Project
+# Weather Forecast Accuracy Project

-Embark on a meteorological journey with my Weather Forecast Comparison project, where I scrutinize the accuracy of three prominent weather forecasting websites for Budapest, Hungary.
+Embark on a meteorological journey with my Weather Forecast Accuracy project, where I scrutinize the accuracy of three prominent weather forecasting websites for Budapest, Hungary.

 ## Weather Forecast Websites